Biography: Paul Seiwald

 Instead of painting on canvas, he painted on plywood panels textured with wood putty and he also created the frames.

-The most recurring subject of his paintings is an old red barn surrounded by surreal trees and barbed-wire fence-posts.
-Other subjects include mysterious rural people involved in courtship, progeny and conflict.
+Other subjects include rural people involved in courtship, progeny and conflict.

 Distinctive features of his subjects include elongated faces and what appears to be mascara running from their eyes or dirt infused sweat-streaks streaming down their faces.
 Some are surrounded by thorny plants or depicted with thorns growing from their fingertips while others are portrayed with prosthetic or artificial body parts.
-Many of the elaborate costumes are clearly based in fantasy and not reality.
+Many of the elaborate costumes are based in fantasy and not reality.

 Some of the subjects are recurring and appear in various stages of life - most notable is a striking blond woman and a boyish man with brown hair.